quadram-institute-bioscience/biomcmc-lib/README.md

 * A file is assumed to be in the nexus format if one of the first lines start with the keyword `#NEXUS`, followed by some other nexus keyword (`DATA` or `TREES`).
 Otherwise it's treated as newick (or fasta, for sequence files).
 * All trees from a single nexus file must contain the same taxa (e.g. output from a Bayesian inference algorithm).
-  This means that more compact representations are allowed, leading to smaller files.
-This also allow for some optimisations when reading large files.
+  This means that more compact representations are possible, leading to smaller files.
+It also allows for some optimisations when reading large files.
   1. The taxon names can come first, in a `TRANSLATE` table; the individual trees then just point to the IDs in this table.
 BTW, technically each tree in a nexus file is represented in newick format (so "newick file" is a